Open - Limited Services / Capacity

-Santa Úrsula Xitla is another one of the Original Towns, Pueblos Originarios, of Tlalpan.
+Santa Úrsula Xitla is another one of the original settlements of Tlalpan.
 Even today, the town is somewhat in the shadow of it’s northerly neighbor, San Agustín de las Cuevas.
 That town is usually credited with much of Tlalpan’s history, especially through the colonial period.

 But in fact, Santa Úrsula Tochico, as it used to be called, is much older.
 The town is of Tepeneca origin.
 A Chichimeca people, they spoke Náhuatl and settled in the Valley of Mexico between the 11th and 12th centuries.
 The best-known Tepaneca settlement was in Azcapotzalco, but they also had population centers in Coyoacán, and Ajusco.
 Deep divisions between them and the Xochimilca people to the east are said to explain some of the importance of the town of Tochico.